erincorbett88/Notes/Spring/SpringBootBasics.md

     }
 }
 ```
-You can see that we can't
+You can see that we can't test OrderService without testing StripePaymentService.
+This is a problem.
+We want to test OrderService in isolation.
+We also can't switch to Paypal without changing OrderService.
+So we need an interface to decouple the OrderService from the PaymentService.

 ### Constructor Injection